-During those years my husband and I raised two daughters and with a full-time job, that left little time to pursue my art.
-I did manage to squeeze in a few classes at IUPUI in watercolor and oil painting classes focused on still lifes.
-Since retiring from Ameritech in the late 90’s, I’ve had the time to begin painting on my own, but was never quite satisfied with the end results of my paintings.
-In 2010 I began studying art with Magdalena, artist and owner of Magdalena Gallery of Art in Carmel, IN, who has been a great help in learning composition design and brush work.
-Most importantly, she has taught me the importance of interpreting the subject matter, whether a single blossom or a Tuscan landscape, using bold color and high contrast to create a composition that evokes interest and appreciation on the part of the beholder.
-As with many things in life, I’m still learning but thoroughly enjoying the journey!
+I fell in love with painting at 8 years old when my grandparents gave me a paint-by-number set of horse heads on canvas boards.
+My first love was horses, but that was soon replaced by drawing and painting.
+I spent 2 semesters in college studying art, but realizing my income potential in computer science would be much greater, I switched majors.
+During my career with Ameritech, I managed to squeeze in a few classes in watercolor and oil painting, but since retiring, I’ve had the time to begin painting again, including several years studying art with Maria Segovia, artist and owner of Magdalena Gallery of Art in Carmel, IN, who was a great help in teaching composition design and brush work.
+Most importantly, she taught me the importance of interpreting the subject matter, whether a single blossom or a Tuscan landscape, using bold color and high contrast to create a composition that evokes interest and appreciation on the part of the beholder.
+As with many things in life, I’m still learning and thoroughly enjoying the journey!